 - Difficulty: moderate

 Although this is the longest hike in the Kolob Canyons section of Zion National Park, it’s a truly lovely stroll along the less visited section.
-The trail starts at Lee Pass.
+The La Verkin Creek Trail starts at Lee Pass.
 Fun (or maybe not so fun) fact: Lee Pass is named after John D. Lee who was an early member of the Church of Latter Day Saints.
 He hid out in this area of Zion after he convinced a group of emigrants to surrender their weapons and property to Mormons which led to 120 of the emigrant party to be killed by Mormon militia and Paiute Indians.
 He was later convicted of mass murder and executed in 1877.

 But this hike is so not as depressing as that story.
 You weave in and out of ponderosa pine forests and sagebrush ecosystems with the tall sandstone cliffs towering above you.
 All the campsites along the trail offer these incredible views.
 About seven miles in, you’ll hit the spur trail for Kolob Arch which is a highlight of the trail.
 The arch is the largest one in Zion and one of the largest free-standing arches in the U.S.